h4med/RaspberryPi_Configuration/README.md

 PermitRootLogin yes
 ```
 To use VSCode remotely on your Raspberry Pi you can use **Remote SSH** extension on VSCode.
 If you have problems installing it via VSCode, This is a good help for **[offline installation](https://medium.com/@debugger24/installing-vscode-server-on-remote-machine-in-private-network-offline-installation-16e51847e275)**
-**TODO: add later in case needed**

 ---
 ## Step4: Adding RTC